COPD treatments: Improving your quality of life

 - Improve the quality of life for anyone, with or without COPD

 No matter how serious or mild your COPD may be, stopping smoking provides benefit.
-Ask your doctor or specialist respiratory nurse about nicotine replacement products and the NHS Stop Smoking service, or call the NHS Stop Smoking helpline, on 0800 022 4332, for more information and professional help to break the habit.
+Ask your doctor or specialist respiratory nurse about nicotine replacement products and NHS Stop Smoking services.

 Other lifestyle changes

 With COPD, you may benefit from a coordinated programme of lifestyle changes to help you stay active and improve your overall health.
 This is sometimes called a pulmonary rehabilitation programme.
 These are usually carried out at your local hospital, where a team of specialists provide nutrition advice, breathing exercises and other types of exercises for COPD.
 They also provide overall education about your disease and ways to manage it.
 And because infections like influenza or pneumonia can cause serious problems for those with COPD, treatment should include an annual flu jab and a vaccination against pneumonia (pneumococcal vaccination).

 Medication cannot cure COPD and cannot reverse the damage caused by smoking, but medication can help in a variety of ways.
-It may:
+It may help:

 - Relax the muscles around airways